wix-incubator/zorechka-bot/README.md

 # Configuration

 There is a repos.md file for list of repos to check.
 The format is "{username}/{repo} {token}" per line.
+Token is optional, requred for private repos.
+To get a valid token, go to https://github.com/settings/tokens

 # How to run